mcanela-iese/DataScience/5. Querying data in Pandas/README.md

 ### Sorting

 Pandas series can be sorted by the index or by the values, with the functions `sort_index` and `sort_values`, respectively.
-Both work for data frames, but, for the second one, you have to specify either the name of a column or a list of column names, which will then be used in the order that you write them.
+Both work for data frames, but, for the second one, you have to specify either the name of a column or a list of column names, which will then be used in the order that you wrote them.

 The argument `ascending` allows you to choose between ascending and descending ways.
 The default ordering (in Python as in other languages) is `ascending=True`.